 - Neither person is married or a member of another domestic partnership. - 2.
-The two persons are not related by blood in a way that would prevent them from being married to each other in this state. - 3.
-Both persons are at least 18 years of age.
+The two persons are not related by blood in a way that would prevent them from being married to each other in this state. - Both persons are at least 18 years of age.
 Persons under 18 must obtain parental permission and/or a court order. - 4.
-Either of the following apply: - a.
-Both persons are members of the same sex. - b.
-One or both of the persons meet the eligibility criteria under Title II of the Social Security Act for old-age insurance benefits or Title XVI of the Social Security Act for aged individuals.
-However, persons of opposite sexes may not constitute a domestic partnership unless one or both are over 62 years of age.
+Both persons are capable of consenting to the domestic partnership.